lafvintech/Super-Starter-Kit-for-Pico/docs/source/1.C_Tutorial/21_read_and_write_the_sdcard.rst

 .. image:: img/software/21.1.png

-Compile and upload the code to ESP32-S3-WROOM, open the serial monitor, and press the RST button on the board.
+Compile and upload the code to Raspberry Pi Pico W, open the serial monitor, and press the RST button on the board.
 You can see the printout as shown below.